+T-38 TALON

-T-38 TALON Advanced trainer
+Advanced trainer

 Brief: The T-38 was the first supersonic trainer aircraft and primarily serves AETC's advanced JSUPT fighter/bomber tracks and Introduction to Fighter Fundamentals.
-The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/low-level navigation.
+The aircraft is used to teach supersonic techniques, aerobatics, formation, night and instrument flying, and cross-country/ low-level navigation.
 The T-38 is also used by the USAF Test Pilot School to train test pilots and flight-test engineers and by ACC and AFGSC as a companion trainer to maintain pilot proficiency.
-ACC uses regenerated T-38s as dedicated Aggressor aircraft for F-22 training.
+ACC uses regenerated T-38s as dedicated Aggressor aircraft for F-22 training and companion trainers for the U-2 program.
 T-38Bs are equipped with a gunsight and centerline station for mounting external stores including ECM pod/practice bomb dispensers.
 Aircraft were redesignated T-38Cs after avionics modernization that added a glass cockpit and HUD, color MFDs, mission computer, integrated INS/GPS, and reshaped engine inlets.
-Sustainment measures include replacing major engine components to improve reliability and maintainability.
-T-38s were designed for 7,000 flying hours but many have surpassed 20,000 hours, requiring life-extension prior to reaching their 2034 replacement date.
+T-38s were designed for 7,000 flying hours but many have surpassed 20,000 hours, requiring life-extension to bridge the gap to replacement by the T-7A.
 Pacer Classic III is the type's third structural renewal effort and the most intensive in its history.
-It replaces major longerons, bulkheads/ formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
-The first airframe was redelivered in 2015.
-Additional upgrades include wing replacement, digital avionics, replacement HUD, VHF nav/ comms, and airspace compliance and safety mods.
-FY20 begins forward canopy replacement to improve bird-strike survivability.
-USAF awarded Boeing/Saab a \$9.2 billion T-X contract to replace the T-38 on Sept.
-20, 2018.
-The first of up to 475 T-7A Red Hawks are slated for delivery to Randolph in 2023.
+It replaces major longerons, bulkheads/formers, intakes, internal skins, and structural floors on 180 high-risk T-38Cs.
+The first airframe was redelivered in 2015 and a total of 19 aircraft will complete upgrades in FY21.
+Additional efforts include wing replacement through 2033, a new forward canopy to improve bird-strike survivability, and low-cost safety mods.
+Development encompasses digital avionics, replacement HUD, VHF nav/comms, and airspace compliance.
+AETC plans to begin replacing its T-38s with the T-7A starting at Laughlin in 2033.

-Contractors: Northrop Grumman; CPI Aerostructures (Pacer Classic III kits); Israel Aerospace Industries (re-wing).
+Contractors: Northrop Grumman; Boeing (sustainment); CPI Aerostructures (Pacer Classic III kits); Israel Aerospace Industries (re-wing).